AdobeDocs/experience-manager-screens.en/help/user-guide/installing-screens-player.md

 * To implement Chrome OS Player, see [Chrome Management Console](implementing-chrome-os-player.md) for more information.

-* To configure AEM Screens Windows player, see [Implementing Windows Player](implementing-windows-player.md).
+* To configure AEM Screens Windows Player, see [Implementing Windows Player](implementing-windows-player.md).